pgcentralfoundation/pgrx/cargo-pgx/README.md

  ![new](new.png)

 `cargo pgx new <extname>` is an easy way to get started creating a new extension.
-It's simlar to `cargo new <name>`, but does the additional things necessary to support building a Rust Postgres extension.
+It's similar to `cargo new <name>`, but does the additional things necessary to support building a Rust Postgres extension.

+If you'd like to create a "background worker" instead, specify the `--bgworker` argument.

 It also initializes the crate directory as a `git` repository.